-- The Develop tab's Code view provides Live Layout Editing features, including live preview either on a device or in a browser window.
-To use these features on a mobile device, install Intel App Preview.
+The Develop tab provides Live Layout Editing features, including live preview on a device or in a browser window.
+To use these features on a mobile device you must install and start Intel App Preview.

-- The Emulate tab simulates some typical mobile devices in a Chrome desktop environment and provides a debugger based on the standard Chrome Developer Tools* (DevTools) debugger.
+The Emulate tab simulates the viewport of some typical mobile devices in a Chrome desktop environment and provides a debugger based on the standard Chrome Developer Tools* (DevTools) debugger.